microbit-foundation/dev-docs/hardware/index.md

 ### Power supply

-Power to the micro:bit may be provided via the USB connection, via the interface chip (which has an on-board regulator), or via a battery plugged into the top connector.
-It is also possible (with care) to power the micro:bit from the 3V pad at the bottom.
-The 3V pad at the bottom can be used to supply a small amount of power external circuits.
+Power to the micro:bit may be provided via 5V on the USB connector, or via a 3V battery plugged into the JST connector.
+It is also possible (with care) to power the micro:bit from the 3V /GND rings on the edge connector.
+The 3V /GND rings at the bottom can be used to supply power to external circuits.
+The board uses an LDO specified up to 300mA, with thermal cut-out for short circuit protection.

 | item          | details
 | ---           | ---
 | Operating range | 1.8V ..
 3.6V
-| USB current   | 120mA max
+| Operating current (USB and battery)   | 300mA max
-| Onboard Peripherals budget | 30mA
+| Onboard Peripherals budget | 90mA
 | Battery connector | JST X2B-PH-SM4-TB
-| Battery current | TBC
-| Max current provided via edge connector | 90mA
+| Max current provided via edge connector | 190mA
 | More Info | [Power supply](./powersupply)